 - or possess an equivalent qualification.

-For details refer: Educational Qualification Requirement for IAS Exam.
+For details refer to Educational Qualification Requirement for IAS Exam.

 The minimum age to appear for IAS Exam is 21 years.
-This means that the candidate must have at-least 21 years of age on 1st August of that given year when the exam is held.
-For example, if the candidate is appearing for 2013 prelims, he/she should be above 21 years of age by Aug 1, 2013.
+This means that the candidate must have at least 21 years of age on 1st August of that given year when the exam is held.
+For example, if the candidate is appearing for 2023 prelims, he/she should be above 21 years of age by Aug 1, 2023.

-Upper age limit is also calculated on the date Aug 1.
-This means if the candidate is appearing for 2013 prelims, he/she should be below the mentioned maximum limit by Aug 1, 2013.
-Upper age limit is fixed different for different categories, which is as given below.
+The upper age limit is also calculated on the date Aug 1.
+This means if the candidate is appearing for 2023 prelims, he/she should be below the mentioned maximum limit by Aug 1, 2023.
+The upper age limit is fixed differently for different categories, which is as given below.

-- Upper age limit for General category: 32 years.
+- Upper age limit for the General category: 32 years.

 - Upper age limit for OBC: 35 years.